 Filipino Pork Adobo

-My version of Filipino Pork Adobo is marinated with vinegar, soy sauce, and bay leaves, and then simmered, browned, and served with sauce.
-And if you serve this with cauliflower rice it can be a low-carb meal.
+Filipino Pork Adobo is marinated with vinegar, soy sauce, garlic, and bay leaves, and then simmered, browned, and served with the sauce.
+Of course in the Philippines this would be served with rice, but if you serve this Pork Adobo with cauliflower rice it can be a low-carb meal.